gaurharshit/healthcenter/README.md

 # Healthcenter
 Provides a health status management for multiple applications with health check URL

+#Features
+Register new applications with name and health check URL<br>
+Monitor status of the applications with manual trigger or customised time interval checks<br>
+Deregister the application

 ## Prerequisite
 1. Maven 3.5.3 or above
 2. Java 11